 Phone: 0436489449

-An Occupational Therapist (OT) is a university-trained health professional who helps people enhance their overall independence and general life skills.
-OTs work with people of all ages and medical backgrounds to assist them to better perform the activities that are important to them.
-This can range from helping someone build their basic self-care skills (e.g. help with washing, dressing, feeding), developing social skills or concentration during the school years, to assisting the development of skills needed to enter the workforce in the late teenage and early adult years.
-The focus and goals of OT will be dictated by the person’s current level of functioning and their personal goals.
+An Occupational Therapist (OT) is a university-trained health professional who helps people enhance their independence and general life skills.
+OTs work with people of all ages with medical issues so they can better perform activities that are important or essential to them.
+This can range from helping someone build their basic self-care skills (e.g. help with washing, dressing, feeding), developing social skills or concentration during the school years, to building necessary skills to enter the workforce during the teen and early adult years.
+The focus and goals of OT will be dictated by the person’s current level of functioning and their personal aspirations.

 Young child at school doing an occupational therapy functional assessment

-Do I need a Doctor’s referral for an OT assessment?
+Do I need a Doctor’s referral for an OT functional capacity assessment?

 Generally, you do not need a doctor’s referral to complete an OT functional assessment.
 You can often enquire at any OT service and state your main reasons for wanting the assessment.
 Common reasons people attend an OT functional assessment are:

-• To gain a baseline of the person’s current functioning capacity across all areas of living (appropriate to their age).
+• To gain a baseline of the person’s current functioning across all areas of living, appropriate to their age.
 This may include determining any equipment (including modifications) or other supports the person needs.

 Usually, OT assessments are recommended by the person’s doctor, school or as part of applying for an NDIS (National Disability Insurance Scheme) plan.
-A functional assessment is not only useful to obtain an understanding of the person’s current functioning capacity, but also makes recommendations about the supports and services they may need.
-Recommendations are also not limited to OT but may also encompass other areas such as psychology or speech therapy.
+A functional assessment is not only useful to obtain an understanding of the person’s current functional capacity, but also can recommend the supports and services they may need.
+Recommendations are also not limited to OT but often includes other streams such as psychology, speech therapy or support work.

 Occupational therapy fine motor skills